Applying Brave

 and Conditions

-We have an FDA-approved treatment for tardive dyskinesia and Huntington’s disease chorea, as well as a robust pipeline including multiple compounds in mid-to-late phase clinical development across our core therapeutic areas.
+We have FDA-approved treatments for tardive dyskinesia, Huntington’s disease chorea and classic congenital adrenal hyperplasia, as well as a robust pipeline including multiple compounds in mid-to-late phase clinical development across our core therapeutic areas.

 mobiimg (1)